-An attendance list should be completed in the same way as currently happens for facilitated learning events and given to the relevant person for MSD update.
 An Individual Learning Set Review Form, contained at Appendix E of this document, should be given to all participants.
 This form is designed to provide the basis for self-reflection and is for the individual's use.
 It is therefore optional whether the individual uses it or not, however it is recommended that for revalidation or continued registration or appraisal purposes reflective practice is used.